After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 1. Hide It Above The Ceiling

 Hidden projectors are often tucked above the ceiling.
-They are hard to spot because they are built right into the ceiling.
+They are hard to spot because they are built right into it.

 They are cradled by motorized contraptions called lifts.
 These lifts hold them up and lower them down when they are to be used.